-To: Re: From: Mock Trial Teacher Coaches - [list schools in your region] Region [number] Information [coordinator name(s)] Welcome to m Saturday, Febr nock trial!
-We have [number] schools competing in the [name] regional scheduled for ruary 8, 2014.
-Location: Our regional tournament will take place at the [name of building], [address, special entrance, directional and parking instructions] Times: Teams should plan to arrive at [time].
+To: Mock Trial Teacher Coaches - [list schools in your region]

+Re: Region [number] Information

+From: [coordinator name(s)]

+Welcome to mock trial!
+We have [number] schools competing in the [name] regional scheduled for Saturday, February 14, 2015.

+Location: Our regional tournament will take place at the [name of building], [address, special entrance, directional and parking instructions]

+Times: Teams should plan to arrive at [time].
 Team rosters (pg.
-46) should be submitted to the State Bar by January 31, 2014.
+46) should be submitted to the State Bar by February 6, 2015.
 Each team is responsible also for providing official rosters (pg.
 47) to the presiding judge and opposing team in each trial round.

 Round One starts at [time].
 Teams must be in their assigned courtrooms no later than 15 minutes prior to the start of the round.

-Schedule: The first round will be randomly assigned and all subsequent rounds will be power- matched using the Wisconsin Mock Trial Scoring Application.
-The approximate schedule for the day will be: Please report to room [number] following the last round of the day.
+Schedule: The first round will be randomly assigned and all subsequent rounds will be powermatched using the Wisconsin Mock Trial Scoring Application.
+The approximate schedule for the day will be:

+Please report to room [number] following the last round of the day.
 After final scores have been tabulated, the regional winner will be announced.
-In the case of a tie, the play-off round(s) will be held on Saturday, February 15, at a place to be determined.
+In the case of a tie, the play-off round(s) will be held on Saturday, February 21, at a place to be determined.

 Lunch: Please bring sack lunches.
-There are vending machines in the courthouse and [specify nearby fast food restaurants and availability of vending machines].
+There are vending machines in the courthouse and

+[specify nearby fast food restaurants and availability of vending machines].

 Coordinators: Your coordinator(s) is/are [name(s) and phone number(s)].